 Determining the right pricing strategy is crucial for maximising profits while providing value to couples.

 So for a £20,000 wedding, you could expect to charge £1,000 - £1,400 for your services.
+Pricing may also vary depending on the type of wedding planning service you provide, such as full-service planning, partial planning, or day-of coordination.

 Having a benchmark for industry pricing norms allows you to ensure your rates are aligned with standard percentages.